 I’m still taken aback by how smooth it felt.
 Stadia sets a new bar for graphics quality on mobile.
 This is the full experience, running at console-quality, on a smartphone.
 The phone doesn’t even heat up, and battery life is reasonable because games run in the cloud.
 I used less than half the Pixel 3a’s battery during a two-hour session of Destiny 2.

 Google promised to deliver a console-quality gaming experience over the Internet.
 On that point, Stadia delivers the goods.
 I couldn’t tell the difference between Stadia and my PlayStation 4 Pro, and unlike my PlayStation, Stadia never asked to install, patch, or update a game.

 As an added bonus, Stadia’s load times are fantastic.
 Levels tend to load in just seconds.
 It’s a big leap over the PlayStation 4 Pro, where load times over 30 seconds are the norm.

 …but you’ll have to wake up, eventually

 At its best, Stadia delivers what was promised.
 That’s a technical achievement that deserves recognition.
 But I think you know what’s coming next.
 It’s time to talk about the flaws.

-Latency was a companion on all devices, in fact.
-Google tried to play down latency in its marketing but make no mistake.
+Latency was a companion on all the devices I tried.
+Google tried to play down latency in its marketing, but make no mistake.
 It’s there.